dyllamt/coinbase-connector/README.md

 Once Helm has been set up correctly, add the repo as follows:

-  helm repo add <alias> https://dyllamt.github.io/coinbase-connector
+    helm repo add cc https://dyllamt.github.io/coinbase-connector

-If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
-You can then run `helm search repo
+If you had already added this repo earlier, to retrieve the latest versions of the packages:

+    helm repo update

-<alias>` to see the charts.
+To see the charts:

+    helm search repo cc

 To install the coinbase-connector chart:

-    helm install my-coinbase-connector <alias>/coinbase-connector
+    helm install my-coinbase-connector cc/coinbase-connector

 To uninstall the chart: